-The presented experiments on gravity-driven deformation in salt-bearing rift basins (SBRB) provide first insights into the influence of flank tilting on basin-wide deformation patterns.
-The comparison between experiments with and without tilting of the flanks illustrate how local deformation structures due to a sub-salt graben are affected by regional-scale flow of the viscous material.

-When graben flanks remain flat (Ev), deformation is restricted to the area in the vicinity of the basal graben even though thin-skinned extensional zones are decoupled from the basal normal faults (Fig. 8a).
-(Fig. 12a).
+- 290 The comparison between experiments with and without tilting of the flanks illustrate of the brittle-viscous experiments among each other demonstrates how local deformation structures due to a sub-salt graben are affected by regional-scale flow of the viscous material.
+When graben flanks remain flat When only basal extension is applied (Ev), deformation is restricted to the area in the vicinity of the basal graben (Fig. 11a).
 Distributed extensional fault zones in the cover developed offset from the basal normal faults above the footwall blocks of the graben.
-This implies that deformation in the cover layer was effectively decoupled from basal extension as it has been demonstrated by previous analogue modelling studies (Nalpas and Brun, 1993; Vendeville et al., 1995; Ge et al., 1997; Withjack and Callaway, 2000; Dooley et al., 2005).
+This implies that deformation in the cover layer was effectively - 295 decoupled from basal extension as it has been demonstrated by previous analogue modelling studies (Nalpas and Brun, 1993; Vendeville et al., 1995; Ge et al., 1997; Withjack and Callaway, 2000; Dooley et al., 2005; Zwaan et al., 2019).

-When only tilting is applied (Tv), localized extension occurs at the basin margins, while diffuse shortening affects the cover in downslope regions (Fig. 12b).
+When only tilting is applied (Tv), localized extension occurs at the basin margins, while diffuse shortening affects the cover in downslope regions (Fig. 11b).
 Such deformation patterns are similar to those in early post-salt phases of passive margin basins affected by slight, progressive tilting (Ge et al., 2019b).

-Due to tilting of the flanks in experiment ET2, downward displacement of the brittle overburden is induced over the entire area underlain by a viscous layer (Fig. 12e).
-Total amounts of syn-extensional and post-extensional displacement were considerably larger compared to those in the experiment without tilting (E2) (Fig. 7c and d).
-Nevertheless, extensional strain in the graben-edge fault zones is less in ET2 than in E2 (Fig. 8a and b).
-These observations indicate that the amount of graben-edge extension is decreased by downslope gliding of the cover layer.
-In terms of kinematic balancing and cross section restoration, this implies that there is a deficit in the balance between sub- and supra-salt extension close to the graben centre.
-Due to simultaneous basal extension and flank tilting (ETv), the local (close to the graben) deformation is overprinted by a regional (entire basin scale) downward flow of the viscous material and gliding of the brittle cover (Fig. 12c).
-Total syn-extensional displacement was larger than in the experiment with only basal extension (Ev) (Fig. 7c and d).
-Nevertheless, extensional strain in the graben-edge fault zones is less in ETv than in Ev (Fig. 8a and b) indicating that the amount of graben-edge extension is decreased by downslope gliding of the cover layer.
-In terms of kinematic balancing and cross section restoration, this implies that the amount of sub-salt extension is larger than that of supra-salt extension in the region close to the central graben and is partly balanced by thin-skinned extension at the basin margins.
-Thus, we suggest that the occurrence of basin-margin extensional fault zones and reduced supra-salt extension or even shortening close to the basal normal faults are diagnostic indicators for syn-extensional gravity gliding in natural rift basins.
+300 Due to simultaneous basal extension and flank tilting (ETv), the local (close to the graben) deformation is overprinted by a regional (entire basin scale) downward flow of the viscous material and gliding of the brittle cover (Fig. 11c).
+Total syn-extensional basinward displacement was larger than in the experiment with only basal extension (Ev) (Fig. 6c and d).
+Nevertheless, extensional strain in the graben-edge fault zones is less in ETv than in Ev (Fig. 7a and b) indicating that the amount of graben-edge extension is decreased by downslope gliding of the cover layer.
+In terms of kinematic balancing and cross section restoration, this implies that the amount of sub-salt extension is larger than that of supra-salt extension in the 305 region close to the central graben and is partly balanced by thin-skinned extension at the basin margins.
+Thus, We suggest that the occurrence of basin-margin extensional fault zones and reduced supra-salt extension or even shortening close to the basal normal faults are diagnostic indicators for syn-extensional gravity gliding in natural rift basins, since such deformation structures are also characteristic for gravity-driven salt tectonics in passive margin basins (Fig. 1a) (e.g. Brun and Fort, 2011;